From 1 December 2015, the Government will introduce changes to Australia’s Foreign Investment Framework (subject to the passage of legislation).

 Real Estate Investment

 - The Government has agreed on a modernisation package and has introduced new legislation to strengthen Australia's foreign investment framework.
-Consultation on draft regulations closes on Friday 30 October.
+Consultation on draft regulations has closed.

 - From 1 July 2015, foreign persons and foreign government investors holding interests in agricultural land must register those interests with the Australian Taxation Office (regardless of value of that land).